rhysjj111/Project_2_portfolio_website/README.md

   - Repository page > Code > local > HTTPS > copy link > clone in code editor.

 ### Credits
-The colour pallet was found on - https://mycolor.space/ Globe image used as a background - https://pixabay.com/vectors/world-earth-globe-planet-global-908894/ The quiz pop up window was based loosly on Bootstraps modal example in the documentation - https://getbootstrap.com/docs/5.3/components/modal/
+The colour pallet was found on: https://mycolor.space/ Globe image used as a background: https://pixabay.com/vectors/world-earth-globe-planet-global-908894/ The quiz pop up window was based loosly on Bootstraps modal example in the documentation: https://getbootstrap.com/docs/5.3/components/modal/
-I used this article to get the backbone of my pop-up window JS quiz - https://www.linkedin.com/advice/3/how-can-you-create-pop-up-window-html-javascript-skills-html
+I used this article on Linkedin for help with generating the pop-up window of the JS quiz: https://www.linkedin.com/advice/3/how-can-you-create-pop-up-window-html-javascript-skills-html
-'tutorials point' helped me with a boiler plate for my answers list in the pop-up quiz - https://www.tutorialspoint.com/how-to-dynamically-create-radio-buttons-using-an-array-in-javascript#:~:text=This%20process%20can%20be%20automated,createElement()%20and%20appendChild(). https://bbbootstrap.com/snippets/simple-contact-form-74408136 - used as a template for main contact form.
+'tutorials point' helped with a boiler plate for appending the 'answers' list to the pop-up quiz: https://www.tutorialspoint.com/how-to-dynamically-create-radio-buttons-using-an-array-in-javascript#:~:text=This%20process%20can%20be%20automated,createElement()%20and%20appendChild().
+I used an article from 'javaTpoint' to help with the quiz validation, to make sure necessary all fields were filled out, if not, a warning was displayed: https://www.javatpoint.com/javascript-form-validation https://bbbootstrap.com/snippets/simple-contact-form-74408136 - used as a template for main contact form.
 https://mdbootstrap.com/how-to/bootstrap/footer-add/ - used a template for structure of footer.
 https://www.w3schools.com/css/css3_shadows_box.asp - used code for box shadows on images.